-We note that before we consider the use of pseudo-fitness, we need to train the surrogate model with same training data which is created from the true fitness.
-Hence we need to collect the training data for the surrogate model from all the swarms in the ensemble.
-Hence, in Stage 3.0, the algorithm uses surrogate training data collected from Stage 1.6 ( $\Theta$ as shown in Equation \ref{data}).
+We note that before we consider the use of pseudo-fitness, we need to train the surrogate model with the same training data which is created from the true fitness.
+Hence, we need to collect the training data for the surrogate model from all the swarms in the ensemble.
+In Stage 3.0, the algorithm uses surrogate training data collected from Stage 1.6 ($\Theta$ as shown in Equation \ref{data}).
 In Stage 4, the algorithm trains the surrogate model in the manager process with data from Stage 3.
-The knowledge from trained surrogate model is then used in the fitness estimation as shown in Stage 1.4.

-Stage 5.0 executed the termination condition where the algorithm signals the manager process to decrement number of swarms alive to terminate the swarm process, when maximum number of evaluations has been reached ($T_{max}$).
-We use neural network based surrogate model with Adam optimisation \cite{Adams2017}.
-In order to validate the performance of the algorithm, we measure the quality of the surrogate estimate using the root mean squared error (RMSE):\\
+The knowledge from the trained surrogate model is then used in the fitness estimation as shown in Stage 1.4.
+Stage 5.0 implements the termination condition where the algorithm signals the manager process to decrement the number of swarms alive (active) in order to terminate the swarm process.
+This is done when the maximum number of fitness evaluations has been reached ($T_{max}$) for the particular swarm.
+We use a neural network-based surrogate model with Adam optimisation \citep{Adams2017}.
+In order to validate the performance of the algorithm, we measure the quality of the surrogate estimate using the root mean squared error (RMSE):

 where $F_i$ and $\hat{F_i}$ are the true and pseudo-fitness values, respectively. $N$ denotes the number of times the surrogate model is used for estimation.

-Figure \ref{fig:surrogate} provides visual description of the proposed algorithm.
-Multiple swarms consisting of updating population are managed using the manager process which keeps control of particle exchange and surrogate model update.
-All the details are marked in the figure.
+Figure \ref{fig:surrogate} provides a visual description of the proposed algorithm where multiple swarms are executed using the manager process that also controls the particle exchange and surrogate model update.